funvill/funvill.github.io/_posts/2010-09-27-up-and-down-the-river.md

 ---
-title: Up and Down the River
+title: "Up and Down the River"
 date: 2010-09-27 18:57:00
+categories:
+- Cards
+- Drinking
-categories: Cards Drinking Games
+- Games
+slug: up-and-down-the-river

 ---

 Up and Down the River is a drinking game.

 An excellent game with a potentially very high buzz factor.